group13-12-30-44/Operating_System/README.md

 Thus, we have a race condition.
 Thus, we use a semaphore with which the thread that executes a wait to lock the semaphore and the thread that executes a signal to unlock the semaphore do not have to be the same.

+When the table is available, the agent puts ingredient on the table.
+Of course, the agent knows what ingredients are on the table, and, hence, signals the smoker that needs this set of ingredients.
+On the other hand, a smoker cannot continue if he has no ingredients.
+To this end, we need another semaphore to block a smoker.
+In fact, we need three semaphores, one for each smoker.
+For example, if the agent puts paper and match on the table, he most inform the smoker who needs paper and match to continue.
+Therefore, the smoker who needs paper and match must wait on this semaphore.

+Thus, the agent prepares for the ingredients, waits on the table, makes the ingredients available on the table when it becomes available, signals the proper smoker to take the ingredient, and then goes back for another round.
+For a smoker, he waits for the ingredients he needs, takes them when they are available, informs the agent that the table is free, makes a cigarette and smokes, and goes back for another round.